SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-27-today-i-got-shot-a-sixth-time.md

 > it, and we realize actually it's wrong.__

 <img src="{{ site.baseurl }}/images/2021-09-27-today-i-got-shot-a-sixth-time-tentacle.jpg" width="400" height="341" alt="Your humble Weekend Editor's portside dorsal manipulator tentacle taking on a Pfizer booster" title = "Your humble Weekend Editor's portside dorsal manipulator tentacle taking on a Pfizer booster" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 But I'm in the booster-approved group of people over 65.
 So here's the now-regrettably-canonical picture of my portside dorsal manipulator tentacle getting a dose of Comirnaty a.k.a. tozinameran (otherwise better known as the Pfizer COVID-19 vaccine).
 No, I [do not love the names]({{ site.baseurl }}/moderna-vaccine-passes-vrbpac-review/#fn2).
 But I do love the idea of _not getting COVID-19._  Or really, the idea of _nobody_ getting COVID-19!
+(And hey, this time the tech adminstering the shot wore gloves.
+I feel more respected already.)

 Alas, we are too late for about 688,000 Americans and about 4.55 million worldwide: